mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/alerting-overview/index.md

  - alert: highcpu
    expr: cpu_total > 2
    annotations:
-     DESCRIPTION: 'it happened yeah'
+     DESCRIPTION: 'High CPU Utilization'
-     SUMMARY: 'it happened'
+     SUMMARY: 'This is to notify for high cpu utilization'
 ```
 Below is the another sample of rules , which check which instance is down :